CowchPotatoe/Qt-Notex/README.md

    ```bash
    cd Notex-release
    ```
-4. Run the installer:
+4. Install the desktop launcher:
    ```bash
    ./install.sh
    ```
-The installer creates a desktop entry so Notex can appear in your application menu.
+The installer creates a desktop entry in the user's application menu and registers the Notex icon.
-You can also run Notex directly from the release directory:
+Notex can also be run directly from the release directory without installing the desktop launcher:
 ```bash
 ./run.sh
 ```